pohy/LiveCoder/README.md

 - Config class
   - So that we don't have to use string for access :)
   - Could it be generated from JSON Schema?
+- FPS runs slow for some reason
+  - Even when disabling both the frame rate cap and vertical sync and NDI
+- ✔ Uniforms GUI not working
+  => Disabled for now
+- ✔ Shader list closes after activation
 - ✔ Remember and restore last opened shader
   - Has to have a fallback when the shader doesn't exist